JATOS/JATOS-Blog/_posts/2017-6-3-How-much-memory-does-JATOS-need.md

 **For the more impatient reader: It's usually under 400 MB on a system with low memory and under 700 MB without memory restrictions.**

 But now to the boring details.
 Actually it's not easy to determine the memory usage of a Java application.
 Java runs on the JVM (Java Virtual Machine) and what the JVM is doing memory-wise can be pretty complex.
 First there is something called garbage collection.
 Every now and the JVM decides to do some house keeping and clean the memory of old objects: garbage collection.
-If one looks at a graph of the heap memory (that's where the JVM keeps the objects) it has this typical zig-zag curve: old object's memory piles up until the next garbage collection kicks in and let the heap memory drop again.
+If one looks at a graph of the heap memory (that's where the JVM keeps the objects) it has this typical zigzag curve: old object's memory piles up until the next garbage collection kicks in and let the heap memory drop again.

 ![JVM gc]({{ site.baseurl }}/images/JVM-garbage-collection.png)